adeptschneiderthedev/AfyaMum-bot/README.md

 - When a user asks a question, the system performs a similarity search on the vector store to find relevant document chunks.
 - These relevant document chunks, along with the user's query, are passed as a prompt to the Generative AI models (GPT-3.5 LLM or Llama 2) for response generation.

-## Purpose

-The primary purpose of AfyaMumBot is to provide expectant mothers with:

-- **Personalized Information**: The bot offers tailored information and advice based on the user's specific queries and pregnancy-related concerns.

-- **Supportive Conversations**: It engages users in natural, human-like conversations, making them feel more comfortable and supported during their pregnancy journey.

-- **Access to Medical Knowledge**: AfyaMumBot leverages its knowledge base in obstetrics and gynecology to provide accurate and up-to-date medical information.

-- **Quick Responses**: The use of Generative AI models ensures that users receive timely and relevant responses to their questions.

 ## How Generative AI Models Are Chosen